BenjaminSchaar/barlow_track/README.md

 ## Installation

-Use the conda environment in the barlow_track.yaml file, or a wbfm conda environment (Zimmer lab specific).
+Use the conda environment in the barlow_track.yaml file.
+Tested on:
+- Rocky Linux
+- Ubuntu 22.04
+- Windows 11

 ## Training a network